IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-04-modular-apps.md

 Prerequisites
 -------------

-If you successfully completed the previous lab, skip this section and go to Step 1.
+If you successfully completed the previous lab, skip to Step 1.

-If you did not successfully complete the previous lab, you can continue with this lab by importing a Streams project that has been prepared for you and that contains the expected results from Lab 3.
+If you did not successfully complete the previous lab, you can continue with this lab by importing a Streams project that has been prepared for you and that contains the expected results from Part 3.

 To import the Streams project: